codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 max-width="70%"
 %}

-Notice that by default Codefresh tags Docker images with the name of the GIt branch they were created from.
+Notice that by default Codefresh tags Docker images with the name of the GIT branch they were created from.
 In the example above we use the `production` branch so that the name of the Docker image matches the one that we defined in Kubernetes in the previous section.

-Once all all details are filled in, click the *Save* button.
+Once all the details are filled in, click the *Save* button.

 Now we will change the application in the production branch and commit/push the change to Git.